-- Writing math. - IAT_EX.
+- Writing math. - LATEX.
 You can try it here, and you can install the full set afterwards.
 You need to learn some commands, but once you know it it's very powerful.
-All my lecture notes and slides are written in IAT_FX - - Word processor (MS Word, Apple Pages, Open Office, Libre Office (Insert → Objects → Formula)...). - Doing quick computations. - Wolfram Math Alpha You can just type some formulas in and it shows the result. - Programming languages.
+All my lecture notes and slides are written in LATEX - - Word processor (MS Word, Apple Pages, Open Office, Libre Office (Insert → Objects → Formula)...). - Doing quick computations. - Wolfram Math Alpha You can just type some formulas in and it shows the result. - Programming languages.
 Python (I used it to make the graph of the SIR model), Java, C, \cdots

-Sep 25.
-Overview of the course, integers and rational numbers
+Sep 23.
+Overview of the course, prerequisites